 If you had a C-section with your last pregnancy, but you’d like to experience vaginal childbirth in the future, you should know that nine out of 10 women who have delivered via cesarean are good candidates for VBAC.

 What are the benefits of VBAC?

 One of the main benefits of vaginal delivery is that it doesn’t involve surgery which means it has a lower risk of infection, requires a shorter hospital stay, and has a faster, easier recovery.
 If you plan to have more children, opting for VBAC after one cesarean can help you avoid future cesareans as well.
 The risks associated with having multiple cesarean deliveries include scarring, placenta problems in future pregnancies, and bowel and bladder injuries.

 Am I a suitable candidate for VBAC?

 To qualify for a vaginal delivery after having a cesarean, you must meet the following criteria:

-At Maternal Resources, VBAC success rate is well above the national average.
-This is largely because our providers provide prenatal care and delivery management designed to promote vaginal delivery and avoid unnecessary cesareans.
+Research shows that 60-80% of women who attempt to deliver vaginally after a previous C-section are successful.
+At Maternal Resources, VBAC success rate is slightly higher than 80%.
+This is largely because we provide prenatal care and delivery management designed to promote vaginal delivery and avoid unnecessary cesareans.